mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 35: Functions, w/o Param, w/o Return)
-This chapter covers functions, w/o params and without a return value as it relates to embedded development on the Pico 2.
+This chapter covers functions, w/o params and w/o a return value as well as an intro to infrared basics as we work a infrared receiver and infrared remote controller as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 36: Debugging Functions, w/o Param, w/o Return)
-This chapter covers debugging functions, w/o params and without a return value as it relates to embedded development on the Pico 2.
+This chapter covers debugging functions, w/o params and w/o a return value as well as an intro to infrared basics as we work a infrared receiver and infrared remote controller as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 37: Hacking Functions, w/o Param, w/o Return)
-This chapter covers hacking functions, w/o params and without a return value as it relates to embedded development on the Pico 2.
+This chapter covers hacking functions, w/o params and w/o a return value as well as an intro to infrared basics as we work a infrared receiver and infrared remote controller as it relates to embedded development on the Pico 2.

+-> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

+## Embedded Hacking Course (Chapter 38: Functions, w/ Param, w/ Return)
+This chapter covers functions, w/ params and w/ a return value as it relates to embedded development on the Pico 2.

+-> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

+## Embedded Hacking Course (Chapter 39: Debugging Functions, w/ Param, w/ Return)
+This chapter covers debugging functions, w/ params and w/ a return value as it relates to embedded development on the Pico 2.

+-> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

+## Embedded Hacking Course (Chapter 40: Hacking Functions, w/ Param, w/ Return)
+This chapter covers hacking functions, w/ params and w/ a return value as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.